GP Negligence Claim Solicitors

 Can I claim for a family member?

-We mentioned above that in the worst cases, negligent treatment can leave the patient with severe and lasting health problems.
+In the worst cases, negligent treatment can leave the patient with severe and lasting health problems.
 These can range from impaired mobility to decreased mental capacity and in the very worst cases, death.

 Any of these outcomes can be deeply distressing for family members.
 Your physical or mental condition may leave you unable to work or even unable to ever return to your chosen profession, therefore, leaving you worse off financially or facing a long-term carer responsibility.
 Negligent treatment by doctors can impact the whole family, not just the patient.